 I really enjoyed working on defence engineering projects when I left University with an engineering degree and then moved into the commercial function to gain more business experience.
-I worked on export contracts for Hawk aircraft for a few years while doing my GDL and LPC in my spare time.
+I worked on export contracts for Hawk aircraft for a few years while doing my GDL (now replaced by PGDL) and LPC in my spare time.
 I loved negotiating with the customers and dealing with all my internal stakeholders.
 I left to do my training contract with a top 10 law firm and managed to secure a six month secondment to the China office.
 I ended up spending almost two months in Mongolia on my own working on a deal which was being led out of the London office.
 I qualified at the height of the recession and moved to in-house roles straight away.
 I worked as an in-house solicitor for another five years, getting my ICSA qualification along the way - getting as diverse an experience as I could in-house.
 After a few years as a lawyer, I decided to do an Executive MBA at the University of Oxford and then moved back into the commercial function of big companies as I really missed being heavily involved in the business decisions.

 I love the fact that two days are rarely the same.
 Currently I work on multiple projects and deal with many different customers, both internally and externally.
 I could be negotiating a contract one day, resolving a dispute another, dealing with personnel issues, training or producing reports for a board.